Raptori

-Raptori was a rap group, formed 1989 in Hyvinkää, Finland.
-They were pioneers of Finnish rap music.
+Raptori is a Finnish rap group, formed in 1989 in Hyvinkää.
+They are pioneers of Finnish rap music.

-Raptori were both aggressive and humoristic at once, and often used counter-intuitive rhymes.
-During the last years of 1990s dozens of new Finnish rap groups appeared but Raptori was among the first.
-Raptori's first album, Moe!, was highly successful, selling over 80 000 copies and yielding a number one single (on Finnish chart) "Oi Beibi".
-After their second album Raptori broke up (or at least left the scene) but they came back in 2000 and released their third album.
-The band made yet another comeback in 2010 and released new compilation album Sekoelma which included one new song and two remixes of old songs.
+Raptori are aggressive and humoristic at once, often using counter-intuitive rhymes.
+During the last years of the 1990s dozens of new Finnish rap groups appeared but Raptori was among the first.
+Raptori's first album, Moe!, was highly successful, selling over 80 000 copies and yielding a number one single (on the Finnish chart) "Oi Beibi".
+After their second album Raptori broke up (or at least left the scene) they came back in 2000 and released their third album.
+The band made yet another comeback in 2010 and released a new compilation album Sekoelma which included one new song and two remixes of old songs.

 In the mid-1990s, Ismo Tapio Heikkilä and Juho Peltomaa formed a band called Allekirjoittanut with Tommi Lindell.
 They have released one album, Generation Å. A fellow Raptori member, Tero Tapio Kaikkonen, also appeared on that release.